5 Answers to “What Is Your Work Style?”

 “I’ve come from the opinion that speed isn’t just the only thing that matters.
 Quality of work in combination with efficiency is the perfect “sweet spot” for my work.
 I always strive to find that perfect zone of being able to accomplish a long task list.
 But also do so in a way that’s going to empower my colleagues.”

 “I take pride in the fact that I am a dependable person.
-If my colleagues ask me to do something for them, I am always the first one to try and help.
+If my colleagues ask me to do something for them, I am always the first one to try to help.
 If I can’t personally help, I will go the distance to ensure I help them find someone who can.
-For this, I feel I can be extremely collaborative with them and help ensure I am apart of the team in a flexible way.”
+For this, I feel I can be extremely collaborative with them and help ensure I am part of the team with flexibility.”

 “In terms of my work style, I try to be the best person I can be for each of my team members.
-Each person is going to need something different in order to achieve greatness with their work.
+Each person is going to need something different to achieve greatness with their work.
 I try to remove myself from the equation and think empathetically about what they need.
 Then try to be the best support I possibly can be to getting the job done.
-That means no job is too big and no job is too small.
+That means no job is too big, and no job is too small.
 They are all important jobs.”

 What Else You Can Do To Prepare For This Question

 If you can, try to take the time to learn about the environment you are about to interview with.
-Most of the time the company will show how it takes pride in their work on their “About Us” page of their corporate Web site.
+Most of the time, the company will show how it takes pride in its work on their “About Us” page of their corporate Web site.
 The values they have as an organization are often portrayed on that page.
-If you can’t find it there, you can see if they have a blog or some type of written material like a press release that contains some of the environment values.
+And if you can’t find it there.
+Then you can see if they have a blog or some type of written material like a press release that contains the environment values.
 Once you have that, you can use it to your advantage within your answer.